robertostling/eight-bit-forth/README.md

     : DOES>
       POSTPONE DODOES
       POSTPONE R>W POSTPONE 1+W ; IMMEDIATE

+The `CALL-PARENT` word performs a call to the return address of the word calling it, and can be used multiple times to execute the remainder of the calling word repeatedly.
+This makes it convenient to define loop constructions like `FOR-EACH` and `TIMES` below.
+As an example, you can use `TIMES` like this for a succinct loop:
+`: CHEER 4 TIMES ."
+HOORAY!"
+CR ;`

     ( ADDITIONAL LOOPING CONSTRUCTS )
     : CALL-PARENT [
       ZTEMP STXZP  TSX